AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_commandline.rst

    --recursive                 Also consider units from any imported project --units=<UNIT|@LISTFILE>    Consider the SCOs for the indicated UNIT, or
-                               each unit listed in LISTFILE (requires -P) --subdirs=<SUBDIR>          Look for ALI files in the given SUBDIR of projects' build directory (when using -P) --alis=<FILE|@LISTFILE>
+                               each unit listed in LISTFILE (requires -P) --subdirs=<SUBDIR>          When using -P, look for ALI files in the provided SUBDIR of projects' build directory.
+   -t TARGET --target=TARGET   When using -P, state the target
+                               prefix of the cross toolchain used
+                               to build the analyzed pograms.
+   --alis=<FILE|@LISTFILE>
    --scos=<FILE|@LISTFILE>     Load SCOs and exemption info from
                                FILE for this operation; or do that